Are Power Inverters Bad For Your Car?

 Simple.

-This should be the decisive factor: will you remember to turn it off?
+This should be the crucial factor: will you remember to turn it off?
 If yes, okay – go ahead.
 But if not?
 It’s not worth it.

 You Might Love These